valtimo-platform/valtimo-documentation/getting-started/modules/zgw/notificaties-api.md

 following can be added to your project, depending on whether Maven or Gradle is used:

 ### Backend
+The samples below assume the [valtimo-dependency-versions](../core/valtimo-dependency-versions.md) module is used.
+If not, please specify the artifact version as well.

 #### Maven dependency:
 ```xml